Blockstream/greenlight/docs/src/getting-started/index.md

    kept locally, and certified by Greenlight to belong to a given node.

-See the [security](reference/security.md) page for more details about how the authentication works.
+See the [security][sec] page for more details about how the authentication works.

 ## Signer